vitaly-t/pg-promise/API.md

 <a name="module_formatting.as.number"></a>
 #### as.number(arr) ⇒ <code>String</code>
-Converts an array of values into its PostgreSQL presentationas an Array-Type constructor string: `array[]`
+Converts an array of values into its PostgreSQL presentationas an Array-Type constructor string: `array[]`.

 **Kind**: static method of <code>[as](#module_formatting.as)</code>
 <table>